A radical, common-sense and empowering approach to learning piano

 What kind of course is this?

-This course is aimed at adults.
-Musical experience is not important and you don’t need any special gifts to learn how to play the piano fluently – it is an essentially natural skill.
-Some people learn quickly whilst others need longer but everyone must start at the beginning, study carefully, then spend many hours practising rigorously with focus and playfulness.
+This course is for adults.
+Prior musical experience is not important and you don’t need any special gifts to learn how to play the piano fluently – it is essentially a natural skill.
+Some people may learn quickly whilst others need longer but everyone starts at the beginning applying careful study and many hours of rigorous practice with clear focus and playful expressiveness.

 If this approach sounds interesting and appealing to you, please read the information on this website to find out more.
 Then, if you still have any questions, you can contact Phil Best – the course creator.